Pope Francis’ hospital treatment dealing with ‘complex clinical’ condition, Vatican says

 ‘He is more tired’

-Earlier Monday, Francis slept well, read some newspapers and ate breakfast, according to Vatican spokesperson, Matteo Bruni, after he tried to complete routine obligations on the first two days of hospitalization.
+Francis tried to complete routine obligations on the first two days of hospitalization, according to Bruni.

 On Friday and Saturday, the pope spoke on the phone to Rev. Gabriel Romanelli and his assistant, Father Yusuf Asad, in Gaza City, northern Gaza – who have been in frequent communication since Israel launched its war following the October 7 attacks.